ray5273/gym-avoidshit/README.md

 # Gym-Dodge
-This repository contains the Avoid Shit as a gym environment
+This repository contains the Dodge as a gym environment

 ![alt text](dodge.gif "render example")